 It’s the process of evaluating the level of risk associated with a potential business relationship.
 Unlike customer due diligence, which involves verifying a customer’s identity, due diligence for businesses entails determining the company’s UBOs.
 If the UBO poses a higher risk, the company should follow enhanced due diligence (EDD).

-3. Verification of Ultimate Beneficial Owners (UBOs)
+3. Verifying Ultimate Beneficial Owners (UBOs)

 A thorough understanding of a company’s ownership structure is essential.
 All of the company’s UBOs must be verified through standard KYC checks.
 This helps identify the entity’s owners and detect fake or altered documents that might hide illegal or, sometimes, shady and hidden corporate structures.